sindresorhus/ky/readme.md

 Type: `number | false`\
 Default: `10000`

-Timeout in milliseconds for getting a response.
+Timeout in milliseconds for getting a response, including any retries.
 Can not be greater than 2147483647.
 If set to `false`, there will be no timeout.

 ##### hooks